 The Colerain Police Department utilizes a “problem-solving philosophy” to address the needs of the community.

-On average, the patrol officers responded to 40,000 to 50,000 calls for service which include dispatches from the Hamilton County Communications Center as well as from the Colerain Police Department.
-If a resident calls directly to the police department there is no dispatch cost to the department because the dispatch comes from the in-house computer.
+On average, patrol officers respond to between 42,000 to 48,000 calls annually for service, which include dispatches from the Hamilton County Communications Center as well as from the Colerain Police Department.
+If a resident calls directly to the police department (513-321-COPS (2677)) there is no dispatch cost to the department because the dispatch comes from the in-house computer.
 If a resident calls the Hamilton County Dispatch Center the cost is $5 per call which is billed to the Police Department.